 - The facility has eight digesters, seven digesters appeared to be functional and in fair to good condition.
-The cover on the secondary digester has been replaced and the internal gas mixing system remains under rehabilitation under the current construction project.
-The plan remains to have two primary digesters undergo rehabilitation once the secondary digester is placed back in service, followed by a fourth digester. - Progressive cavity sludge pumps were in fair condition and remain under rehabilitation as part of the current construction project. - The North digester building electrical room is still being refurbished under the current construction project. - The boilers have been replaced under the current construction project.
-Boiler No. 4 is pending replacement, which is scheduled for later this year (2022). - Methane gas piping was in good condition; piping system rehabilitation was completed.
-Repairs remain constant in the piping system due to age and the corrosive nature of the gas.
+The cover on the secondary digester was replaced and the internal gas mixing system remained under rehabilitation under the current construction project.
+At the time of the inspection, Digester No. 1 was out of service undergoing rehabilitation.
+Digester No. 3 and 2 underwent and completed rehabilitation.
+Digester No. 5 is scheduled for complete rehabilitation of internal and external components, although a start day has not been scheduled yet. - Progressive cavity sludge pumps appeared were in fair condition and remained under rehabilitation as part of the current construction project. - The North digester building electrical room was still being refurbished under the current construction project. - The boilers were replaced under the current construction project.
+Boiler No. 4 was undergoing replacement which is scheduled for completion in 2023. - Methane gas piping was in good condition and underwent recent rehabilitation.
+The piping system requires constant repairs due to age and the corrosive nature of the gas.